Cfell01/discord-updater/README.md

 Modified Version of Discord Updater From the following source: https://gitlab.com/Jokerinout/discord-updater-for-fedora/-/tree/master

-The changes made were the following
+The changes made were the following:

 	-Script Downloads latest Version of discord on Execute -Removed Need to Specify $PATH by using Tilda